Tunanika/new-website/content/en/articles/test.md

 # Why Did I Finally Make a Better Portfolio Website?

 I have been using the same old one page portfolio website for a long time.
 And I have been meaning to make a better one for a while but
 I never got around to it.
-But now, I finally published my new portfolio website and you are seeing it right now.
+But now, I have finally published my new portfolio website and you are seeing it right now.

 ## Here are some pages you can check out: